aurorazl/cvat/cvat/apps/documentation/user_guide.md

 ### Authorization

-- First of all, you have to log in to CVAT tool.
+- First of all, you have to log in to ADAP tool.

   ![](static/documentation/images/image001.jpg)